tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### Configuration

-- You can configure Tauri with the `configPath`, `distPath` and `iconPath` options.
+You can configure Tauri with the `configPath`, `distPath` and `iconPath` options.

-- You can run custom Tauri CLI scripts with the `tauriScript` option.
-So instead of running `yarn tauri build` or `npx tauri build`, we'll execute `${tauriScript}`.
-  - Useful when you need custom build functionality when creating Tauri apps e.g. a `desktop:build` script.
+Custom Tauri CLI scripts can be run with the `tauriScript` option.
+So instead of running `yarn tauri build` or `npx tauri build`, `${tauriScript}` will be executed.
+This can be useful when you need custom build functionality such as when creating Tauri apps e.g. a `desktop:build` script.

-- When your app isn't on the root of the repo, use the `projectPath` input.
+When your app isn't on the root of the repo, use the `projectPath` input.

-- You may modify the workflow name, change the triggers, and add more steps such as npm run lint or npm run test.
+You may modify the workflow name, change the triggers, and add more steps such as `npm run lint` or `npm run test`.
 The important part is that you keep the below line at the end of the workflow, since this runs the build script and releases the artifacts:

 ```yaml
 - uses: tauri-apps/tauri-action@v0